mymh13/clo24-nikhal78-examwork/docs/journal/week_one.md

-# Vecka 1 – Uppstart och planering
+# Week 1 – Startup and Planning

-## Översikt
+## Overview
-Första veckan har fokuserat på uppstart, planering och dokumentationsstruktur.
+The first week has focused on startup, planning, and documentation structure.
-Målet har varit att skapa en tydlig grund för vidare utveckling, med fokus på ordning, modularitet och spårbarhet.
+The goal has been to create a clear foundation for further development, with a focus on organization, modularity, and traceability.

 ---

-## Genomförda aktiviteter
+## Completed Activities

-- Skapat **grundstruktur för repository** (docs/, infra/, etc.)
+- Created **repository base structure** (docs/, infra/, etc.)
-- Skrivit **README.md** och lagt till **MIT License**
+- Written **README.md** and added **MIT License**
-- Lagt till **.gitignore** anpassad för .NET och lokala miljöer
+- Added **.gitignore** adapted for .NET and local environments
-- Etablerat solution för hela projektet (clo24-nikhal78-examwork.sln)
+- Established solution for the entire project (clo24-nikhal78-examwork.sln)
-- Skapat katalogerna:
+- Created directories:
-  - `docs/initial_outtakes/` → tidiga planer och översikter
+  - `docs/initial_outtakes/` → early plans and overviews
   - `docs/adr/` → Architecture Decision Records
-  - `docs/journal/` → veckologg
+  - `docs/journal/` → weekly log
-  - `src/` → källkod (api, web, shared)
+  - `src/` → source code (api, web, shared)
-- Dokumenterat:
+- Documented:
-  - **system_overview.md** – projektbeskrivning, mål och verktyg
+  - **system_overview.md** – project description, goals, and tools
-  - **architecture.md** – applikations- och eventflöden (ASCII-diagram)
+  - **architecture.md** – application and event flows (ASCII diagrams)
-  - **cosmos-ticketing-considerations.md** – data- och domänöverväganden för boknings- och biljettmodellen
+  - **cosmos-ticketing-considerations.md** – data and domain considerations for booking and ticket model
-- Skapat sex ADR:er (001–006) för val av Cosmos DB, Auth, IaC, Frontend, Azure Services och Eventdriven arkitektur
+- Created six ADRs (001–006) for choice of Cosmos DB, Auth, IaC, Frontend, Azure Services, and Event-driven architecture
-- Påbörjat kodstruktur för MVP:
+- Started code structure for MVP:
-  - /src/shared/Ticketing.Contracts/ med projektfil och BookingDto-förberedelse
+  - /src/shared/Ticketing.Contracts/ with project file and BookingDto preparation
-  - /src/api/Ticketing.Api/ med projektfil, referens till Contracts och minimal Program.cs
+  - /src/api/Ticketing.Api/ with project file, reference to Contracts, and minimal Program.cs
-  - Etablerad solution-fil som kopplar samman projekten
+  - Established solution file that connects the projects

 ---

-### Reflektion
+### Reflection

-Strukturen är nu på plats och utformad för att vara skalbar, modulär och enkel att containerisera i nästa steg.
-Arbetet har följt principen ”en sak i taget”.
+The structure is now in place and designed to be scalable, modular, and easy to containerize in the next step.
+The work has followed the principle of "one thing at a time".

 ---

-## Nästa steg (vecka 2)
+## Next Steps (Week 2)

-- Implementera BookingsController med BookingDto för att möjliggöra första API-testet.
+- Implement BookingsController with BookingDto to enable the first API test.
-- Skapa enkel Blazor-frontend (landing page) för att bekräfta helheten lokalt.
+- Create simple Blazor frontend (landing page) to verify the whole locally.
-- Förbereda infrastrukturmapp (infra/) med grundläggande Bicep-struktur.
+- Prepare infrastructure folder (infra/) with basic Bicep structure.
-- Planera container-upplägg för API, Web och Functions.
+- Plan container setup for API, Web, and Functions.
-- Påbörja utkast till CI/CD-pipeline (GitHub Actions) med fokus på dev-miljön.
+- Start draft of CI/CD pipeline (GitHub Actions) with focus on dev environment.